Explore Italy: Livorno

 Because traveling is severely diminished these days, vacations and adventures delayed, cancelled, or no longer optional due to income loss, I hoped to write some simple posts exploring my favorite cities in Italy to bring Italy to YOU.
 Of course a blog post will never come close to actually traveling, but maybe one of these posts will bring to light a city you’ve never been to and inspire you to start thinking about your next trip.
 Or cross it off your list, ha!
 It helps me, too, since I will not be taking any grand holidays this year.
 This is not all due to coronavirus, but also given we just moved apartments and we’ll be having a baby in September, it’s probably best to stay put for now and plan and prepare since we haven’t been able to do any of that yet!
 Ironically, I’d love to be in the US right now with my family, because having a baby is so much better with family around, ya know?
 But I’m not, so here’s a little trip down memory lane of some of the beautiful cities I have gotten to see in my time here in Italy!

 Enjoy, and if you ever have any questions, you can always reach out to me!
-I love helping people when possible.
+I’m here for you.

 This post may contain affiliate links.
 If you make a purchase using these links, Jennyblogs may receive a small commission, at no extra cost to you.
 This helps to support Jennyblogs.
 For further information see the privacy policy.
 Grazie!